 Government Contract Industry Factoring

 Government contract funding doesn’t involve the government selling off invoices.
 Instead, companies sell their government contracts to invoicing companies at a discounted price.
 This can be a good opportunity for businesses that may not have the time to wait on government bodies to issue them a check and need more expedited funds.
+Compared to a traditional bank loan, government contract factoring provides quicker access to funds, avoiding lengthy approval processes and rigid contracts.

 This type of factoring can be seen most often among construction workers and contractors but can be applied to any business or entity that works closely with a government body.